ML: Train Model

 Description

-Section titled “Description”The ML: Train Model step fits a scikit-learn model on a source table and writes the result as a one-row model table.
+Section titled “Description”The ML: Train Model step fits a scikit-learn model on a source table and writes the result as a model table.
 The model table flows through the workflow like any other table — pass it to an ML: Score step to append predictions to a data table, or query it directly to inspect the training metrics.
 The step runs as a managed PlaidCloud job (like the LLM step), so training does not compete with the rest of the workflow for resources.

 Model Tab